rasakhi/alx-system_engineering-devops/0x02-shell_redirections/README.md

 Task 3: Script to display content of two files
-Task 4: Script to display last 10 lines of /etc/passwd Task 5: Script to display first 10 lines of /etc/passwd
+Task 4: Script to display last 10 lines of /etc/passwd Task 5: Script to display first 10 lines of /etc/passwd Task 6: Script to print 3rd line of file iacta